-Zoe Hedges has always been concerned with environmental issues, having had her eyes opened while volunteering at Kent Wildlife Trust to the effects our way of life is having on wildlife.
+Zoe Carney has always been concerned with environmental issues, having had her eyes opened while volunteering at Kent Wildlife Trust to the effects our way of life is having on wildlife.
 Becoming a mother strengthened those worries about what sort of world we are leaving for our children.
 Zoe moved to Cumbria in 2013 to raise her family.
-She lives in Penrith with her fiancé Ben Carney and three children Leo, Tristan and Logan.
+She lives in Penrith with her husband Ben Carney and three children Leo, Tristan and Logan.

 Zoe tried to reduce the amount of waste coming from her home, switching to cloth nappies and bars of soap but couldn’t find a way to get rid of the plastic waste coming from her food shop.
 Around the country a number of zero waste shops were opening, allowing shoppers to buy without packaging, Zoe set out to open her own zero waste shop in Penrith and started a crowdfunder campaign offering gifts in thanks for pledges.
 Zoe was overjoyed at the response and it raised £3,000.